adityaray123/drug-repurposing-ai/README.md

 python src/train.py
 ```

-## ⚠️ Limitations & Disclaimer
+## Limitations & Disclaimer

-This project uses a **synthetically generated dataset** built to reflect realistic feature distributions and known repurposing biology — it is a machine learning proof-of-concept for a final-year academic submission, **not** a validated clinical or pharmacological tool.
-Predictions should not be used for real drug development, prescribing, or medical decision-making.
+The dataset here is synthetically generated, built to mimic realistic feature distributions and known repurposing biology, not pulled from real clinical trials or lab data.
+This is a proof-of-concept, not a validated pharmacological tool, and its predictions shouldn't be used for actual drug development, prescribing, or medical decisions.

-## 🔮 Future Improvements
+## Future Improvements

-- Swap synthetic data for a real bioactivity source (e.g. DrugBank, ChEMBL)
+- Swap the synthetic data for a real bioactivity source, like DrugBank or ChEMBL
-- Surface SHAP explanations directly in the app UI, per-prediction
+- Surface SHAP explanations directly in the app, per prediction
-- Graph-based models (drug–target–disease network embeddings)
+- Try graph-based models using drug–target–disease network embeddings
-- User-uploadable batch CSV predictions
+- Let users upload a CSV for batch predictions instead of one drug at a time

-## 👤 Author
+## Author

-**Aditya Ray**
-M.Tech, Computer Science & Engineering — MAKAUT, West Bengal
+Aditya Ray

 ---

-<p align="center">Built with scikit-learn + Streamlit</p>
+<p align="center">Built with scikit-learn and Streamlit</p>